Google translate Google translate

 Helping customers understand their service charge

-If you’re a Longhurst Group customer, you might have to make service charge payments to cover the costs of services provided to you.
+If you’re an Amplius customer, you might have to make service charge payments to cover the costs of services provided to you.
 These payments will all be made in accordance with your tenancy agreement.
 Service charges only cover the costs we are charged by providers.
 We provide a full breakdown of service charges to customers each year.

 We regularly receive questions relating to service charges and we’ve put together the following frequently asked questions and answers to help you understand more.